shadullah/e-commerce-front/README.md

 # Lazz Pharma(A pharmaceutical e-commercer app)

-Lazz pharma is an e-commerce website which is built using React, NextJs, Typescript, Tailwind Css, Aceternity UI, NodeJs, MongoDB, Mongoose ,React-icons and many more to go.
+Lazz pharma is an e-commerce website which is built using React, NextJs, Typescript, Tailwind Css, Aceternity UI, NodeJs, MongoDB, Mongoose ,React-icons, JWT, SSLCommerze for payment gateway and many more.

 ## Backend github link